onewelcome/sdk-configurator/README.md

 ## Requirements

-• bash - for Windows bash can be installed with Cygwin - more info http://cygwin.com/install.html
+- bash : for Windows bash can be installed with Cygwin.
+More info http://cygwin.com/install.html
-• jq - JSON processor - can be downloaded from: https://stedolan.github.io/jq/download/
+- jq : JSON processor.
+Can be downloaded from: https://stedolan.github.io/jq/download/

-• Android specific:
+#### Android specific:
-	- only Android Studio's projects structure is supported
+- Only Android Studio's projects structure is supported

-• iOS specific:
+#### iOS specific:
-  - Ruby - for more info go to https://www.ruby-lang.org/en/documentation/installation/
+- Ruby : for more info go to https://www.ruby-lang.org/en/documentation/installation/
-	- Xcodeproj which can be installed with $ [sudo] gem install xcodeproj - for more info go to https://github.com/CocoaPods/Xcodeproj
+- Xcodeproj which can be installed with $ [sudo] gem install xcodeproj.
+For more info go to https://github.com/CocoaPods/Xcodeproj

 ## How it works

 Tool is a bash script.
 After execution, script will ask user for all required data one by one:
 1. Choose between Android and iOS platform.
 2. Provide path to ZIP file containing app's config and certificates.
-Next steps are platform specific.
+The next steps are platform specific.

 ### Android
 3. Provide path to a main "src" directory of Android project